nixintel/ShodanGeoScan/README.md

 ShodanGeoCheck is a tool designed to find vulnerable IP addresses in a given geographic area.
 IPs are identified by open ports and then cross-referenced with AbuseIPDB to see if the IPs have been reported as being involved in malicious activity.

 A report is generated in a CSV file.
-The CSV also includes URLs for the Shodan/AbuseIPDB reports for more detail.
+The CSV also includes URLs to view the Shodan/AbuseIPDB reports for more detail.

 ##### Requirements: